The Jewel of the Nile: Production

-Turner, Douglas and DeVito would later reunite in the unrelated film The War of the Roses.

 Filming in North Africa was dogged with problems from unbearable 120-degree-Fahrenheit heat to problems with the local crew but the most troubling concern was that the director showed that he was not up to the task of helming an action film.
 After one massive night scene that was hours in setup, and cast and crew in place, it was only then that someone noticed that there was no film in the cameras.
-As producer, Michael Douglas exploded; the whole debacle had to be re-filmed another day, only after the raw film stock was finally located.
+As producer, Michael Douglas exploded; the whole scene had to be re-filmed another day, only after the raw film stock was finally located.
 More problems with local customs cropped up, with film and equipment mysteriously held up by customs until the requisite bribes were paid.
 In the end, being only three weeks behind schedule was a minor triumph for Douglas.

 Approximately two weeks before principal photography began, an aircraft carrying Richard Dawking (production designer) and Brian Coates (production manager) crashed during location scouting over the countryside of Morocco, killing all on board.
 The film is dedicated to the memory of Dawking and Coates, as well as screenwriter Diane Thomas, who had died in an automobile accident six weeks before the film's release.
 During filming in Morocco, Douglas and Turner, flying in an executive jet aircraft, had a near-accident when their aircraft wing struck the runway in a heavy landing.

 The use of a General Dynamics F-16 Fighting Falcon mockup was a key element of the main characters' escaping from a fortified town.
 The wooden, styrofoam and fibreglass mockup was built on an automobile chassis and powered by a 350ci Chevrolet engine.

 As with the first film, the novelization of the sequel was credited to Joan Wilder, the character played by Kathleen Turner; both books were actually ghostwritten by Catherine Lanigan.

 The Jewel of the Nile was the final film released on the RCA SelectaVision CED video format.
 It was also released in other media formats.

 Soundtrack

-"When the Going Gets Tough, the Tough Get Going", performed by Billy Ocean, and "The Jewel of the Nile", performed by Precious Wilson, play during the film and in the end credits respectively.
+"When the Going Gets Tough, the Tough Get Going", performed by Billy Ocean, and "The Jewel of the Nile", performed by Precious Wilson, play in the end credits and during the film respectively.
+The film itself makes a tongue-in-cheek reference to the song’s title when Joan quips to Jack aboard their yacht, “When the going gets tough… I don’t know what the tough do.”
 Douglas, Turner, and DeVito also co-starred with Ocean in the MTV music video of the same name.
 The soundtrack features 1980s rap group Whodini and their single "Freaks Come Out at Night" as Michael Douglas and company make their way through the desert on camel back as well as "Party (No Sheep Is Safe Tonight)" by The Willesden Dodgers during the campfire party scene.

 Arista released a soundtrack album on record, cassette and compact disc.